FILLING OUT A PASSPORT APPLICATION FORM

 SECTION 9 – Declaration

-Section 9 is the Declaration, which the applicant signs to indicate they have agreed to a number of rules laid out by HM Passports Office.
+Section 9 is the Declaration.
+The applicant signs to indicate they have agreed to a number of rules laid out by HM Passports Office.
 These are partially laid out in the section in question, with the remainder being included in the guidance booklet provided along with the form.
 Applicants should always read these through thoroughly and carefully, ensuring that they are aware of, and agree with, the conditions laid out therein.

 Like in section 6, applicants should be careful when signing this section, to make sure they do so in black biro pen, within the limits of the box given, and remember to date it.
 In cases where an adult is signing on behalf of a child, they should add their full name and relationship to the child to this section as well, using the boxes provided.